Chapter Seventeen

 It was going to be okay.

 Face→Zephyr relaxed, feeling the unity with my broader self.
-She was a fighter—the sort of person would continue fighting even against ghosts or my own minds if not directed to the front lines.
+She was a fighter—the sort of person who would continue fighting even against ghosts or my own minds if not directed to the front lines.

 {Thank you for helping me stabilize in mindspace,} I communicated to Face→Dream and Face→Vista, giving them each an experience of my love.
 The experiences grew and expanded into their own minds, filling them with connection and satisfaction.
 They were part of me, and I was part of them.